Davila-Israel96/ERP-Project/README.md

 - CSS styling added for basically entire webapp
   }

+- 07/11/22 - Changes made: {
+- 'PieChart.js' and 'BarColumnChart.js' added in order to separate functionality
+- Piechart added to CashFlowChart page
+- }

 # Instructions for launching application

 -> download and unzip the project folder